Posted on 3 Comments

 5 Simple Drills to Improve Running Technique and Warm Up Your Body | by ENDURANCEWORKS School of Tri (04:23)

-When running in cold weather, it is recommended to do this part of warm-up inside a building and not outside.
+When running in cold weather, it is recommended to do this part of the warm-up inside a building and not outside.

 Step 3 – Walking or Easy Running